Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 accept the project.
 When the project is accepted, the user accounts will be created in LUMI.
 You will receive email from CSC's Identity management system informing you of your project ID and user account name.

+## Setting up SSH key pair

+**You can only log in to LUMI using SSH keys**.
+There are no passwords.
+In order for this to work, you need to register your SSH key with MyAccessID, from where LUMI will fetch it.

 ### Generate your SSH keys